openstreetmap/help-website/site/content/questions/71497/how-to-add-trails-to-the-map/index.md

 </div></td>
 <td><div class="item-right">
 <div class="answer-body">
 <p>First of all, you don't want to import the GPS trace as-is.
 GPS isn't accurate enough.
-Consider <a href="https://help.openstreetmap.org/upfiles/GPS_traces.jpg">this set of traces from my hiking</a>: most of the trails are less than a meter wide, yet it's common for multiple traces to disagree with each other by ten to twenty meters.
+Consider <span>this set of traces from my hiking</span>: most of the trails are less than a meter wide, yet it's common for multiple traces to disagree with each other by ten to twenty meters.
 In particular, note the switchbacks in the center of the image: there are five traces there, and not one of them follows the actual route of the trail.</p>
 <p>The best way to map a trail from a GPS trace is to use it as a background while drawing the trail.
 Open the GPX file in the editor (in iD, you do this through the "Custom Map Data" section of the "Map Data" tab; in JOSM, you open the GPX file using "File"-&gt;"Open").
 Pick the best-aligned imagery in the area (the GPS trace may be helpful for this), and draw the trail on the map using a combination of the imagery, the GPS trace, and your memory of the hike.
 Then add appropriate tags and upload the result.</p>
 </div>
 <div class="answer-controls post-controls">